Lipen/discrete-math-course/typst/hw3.typ

 == Problem 8: Arithmetic Circuits

-Design circuits for subtraction, comparison, and multiplication.
+In this problem, you will design and analyze subtraction and comparison circuits.
+Unlike addition, subtraction requires careful borrow handling, flowing backward through bit positions.

 #block(sticky: true)[*Part (a): Half Subtractor*]

 Design a half subtractor for $x - y$ (outputs: difference $d$, borrow $b$).
-Build truth table, derive expressions, construct circuit with AND/OR/NOT.
+Build truth table, derive expressions for outputs, construct circuit using AND/OR/NOT gates.
-Relate to XOR.
+Show how the difference output can be expressed using XOR.

 #block(sticky: true)[*Part (b): Full Subtractor*]

+A full subtractor handles three inputs: minuend $x$, subtrahend $y$, and borrow-in $b_("in")$.

 + Build truth table for $x - y - b_("in")$.
 + Design using two half subtractors.
 Explain borrow propagation.
 + Calculate critical path delay.
-+ Verify: $(0,1,1)$ and $(1,0,1)$.
++ Verify on $(0,1,1)$ and $(1,0,1)$.

 #block(sticky: true)[*Part (c): 4-bit Saturating Subtractor*]

 A saturating subtractor computes $d = max(0, x - y)$, clamping negatives to zero.

 + Design using four full subtractors plus saturation logic.
   Which signal detects $x < y$?
 + Test: $5 - 3$, $3 - 5$ (saturates to 0), $15 - 8$.

 #block(sticky: true)[*Part (d): 2-bit Comparator*]